cloudflare/cloudflare-docs/content/registrar/account-options/icloud-domains.md

 # iCloud Custom Email Domains

 With [iCloud Custom Email Domain](https://support.apple.com/kb/HT212514), you can now purchase a custom domain right from iCloud Settings through Cloudflare and have it automatically set up with your iCloud Mail account.
-It’s great if you want to create a custom email domain for you or your family, such as @examplefamily.com.
+It's great if you want to create a custom email domain for you or your family, such as @examplefamily.com.

 You will need an active iCloud+ subscription to add a custom email domain.